w3f/Grants-Program/applications/hyperfridge.md

 Through the utilisation of zero-knowledge proofs, we establish a trustless oracle that validates and verifies transactions and activities associated with the "plugged" bank accounts.
 This technology facilitates secure settlements for purchasing or selling tokens in fiat, while extending its functionality to encompass a broader range of applications beyond mere transactions: Any smart contract can effortlessly trigger payments and respond to new transactions, essentially automating traditional fiat transactions on the blockchain.
 Our mission is to eliminate the need of centralised exchanges as intermediaries, providing users with the ability to leverage smart contracts without forcing users to convert their funds into cryptocurrencies.
 This will remove a barrier of adoption - many use cases would appreciate the finality of a ledger but can not expose themselves to the risk which comes with handling cryptocurrencies and private keys.
 In the end, hyperfridge works as a simple library which secures and transports information from a standardised banking API trustlessly onto the chain.

 Our backend-APIs are built upon highly standardised banking protocols ([Ebics](https://ebics.org), [SEPA](https://www.ecb.europa.eu/paym/integration/retail/sepa/html/index.en.html), [ISO20022](https://www.iso20022.org/) messages), making it easy to connect seamlessly with banking networks.
 Many applications, including bookkeeping, already utilise these APIs, often available at no cost or minimal fees from many banks.
 Hyperfridge embraces these standardised APIs, ensuring a user-friendly and cost-effective integration process available for free to Polkadot programmers.
+Noteworthy is that some banks are already supporting immediate settlement, which will likely become mandatory in the SEPA area for all banks.
+Hyperfridge would then be able to support interactive scenarios - e.g. enabling Fiat/Crypto Swaps in one go.

 Hyerfridge aims to be available as a free and open sourced library - and not just as a service or platform as it is today.
 Hyperfridge would further allow any project to run its own business logic to span both crypto and traditional finance, which we think would be unique.
 Crypto applications would not depend on intermediaries like Stripe or Crypto Exchanges to connect with traditional finance.